The Most Important Video Marketing Metrics To Track

 Know Your Video Marketing Goals and KPIs

 Just like with a blog post, it's essential to know the end goal of your video before starting.
 For example, if you aim to increase conversions but show your video on a channel where CTAs are difficult to access, chances are it won't be successful.

-Perhaps you want to increase brand awareness or engage more with your target audience, or you might want to drive more traffic to your website.
-Before any content planning or filming starts, determine your goals and ensure everyone sings from the same hymn sheet.
+Perhaps you want to increase brand awareness or engage more with your target audience, determine the right time of the day to schedule your Instagram posts, or you might want to drive more traffic to your website.
+Whatever the case, before any content planning or filming starts, determine your goals and ensure everyone sings from the same hymn sheet.

 Moreover, video marketing is suitable for every stage of the buyer funnel.
 Therefore, having a clear understanding of which stage of the sales funnel your audience is at will also impact the success of your video.